docker-hy/docker-hy.github.io/data/part-1/section-3.md

 # Execute a command with `/bin/sh -c` prefix.
 RUN touch additional.txt

-# When running docker run the command will be ./hello.sh
+# When running Docker run the command will be ./hello.sh
 CMD ./hello.sh
 ```

+Now we used the RUN instruction to execute the command `touch additional.txt` which creates a file inside the resulting image.
+Pretty much anything that can be executed in the container based on the created image, can be instructed to be run with the RUN instruction during the build of a Dockerfile.

-Build it with `docker build . -t hello-docker:v2` and we are done!
+Build now the Dockerfile with `docker build . -t hello-docker:v2` and we are done!
 Let's compare the output of ls:

 ```
 $ docker run hello-docker-additional ls